annotatedtmg/annotatedtmg/tmg/martial.md

 Let them drown

 The fish that swim there in the current \\
-With their machine like faces should be no deterrent \\
+With their machine-like faces should be no deterrent \\
 They'll all come toward me but I won't move \\
 I know where I stand, I have nothing to prove \\
 Because I had it in my heart that you were walking by \\